braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 {% alert note %}
 __Should I be using Push Primers?__ Depends on your iOS version.<br><br>
-- __iOS 12__: With the iOS 12 update adding provisional authorization, allowing this initial push prompt to be delivered silently to your notification center, some may find Push Primers not needed, others may and choose to still use Push Primers.
-We recommend meeting with your Customer Success Manager to discuss if this is the right move.
+- __iOS 12__: With the iOS 12 update offering [provisional authorization]({{ site.baseurl }}/user_guide/message_building_by_channel/push/ios/notification_options/#provisional-push-authentication--quiet-notifications), allowing this initial push prompt to be delivered silently to your notification center, some may find Push Primers no longer needed, while others may continue its use.
+We recognize not every iOS app will have its developers incorporate provisional authorization, so push primers are still a great approach for those applications.
+We recommend meeting with your Customer Success Manager to discuss if incorporating push primers are the right move.
-- __iOS 11 and Later__: Because these iOS versions only allow foreground Push, the intrusive native iOS Push message prompt will still get sent, in turn sacrificing your marketability to those users.
+- __iOS 11 and Later__: Because these iOS versions only allow foreground Push, the intrusive native iOS Push opt-in prompt will still get sent, in turn sacrificing your marketability to those users.
 We strongly suggest setting up Push Primers for these versions.
 {% endalert %}

 ## Step 1: Push Primer Integrations

-Push Primer Campaigns are not an out-of-the-box feature and should be viewed as a repurposed in-app messaging campaign.
+We leverage in-app messages to drive Push Primer Campaigns.
 Unlike many of our out-of-the-box features that come ready to use, this essential tool does require some backend setup from your developers.
 We have included the code snippets required here: [Push Primer Integrations][integrations].

 ## Step 2: Select your Channel of Choice